Yomguithereal/StreamlineD3/README.md

 ## Features
   * Customize colors, fonts, heights, widths, and more.
-  * Render only the data that changes for blazing fast performance with our diffing algorithm.
+  * A diffing algorithm renders only the data that changes for blazing fast performance.
   * Load balancing through Node clusters lets your app scale to multiple streams and visualizations.
-  * Pre-built ready to use visualizations including: Bar, Line, Scatter, Pie, Bubble, Word-Cloud, and World Map.
+  * Pre-built, ready to use visualizations including: Bar, Line, Scatter, Pie, Bubble, Word-Cloud, and World Map.

 ## Getting Started